 2. You are not helpless.

-In fact, with many educated young people, employers started showing interest in the actual candidates and their capabilities, rather than just on their educational attainment.
+In fact, with many educated young people, employers started showing interest in the actual candidates and their capabilities rather than just in their educational attainment.

-You never know when failures will stop and success will begin.
-Don’t give up – you are neither helpless, nor hopeless.
+You never know when failures will stop, and success will begin.

 3. You cannot reach the top right away.